 Currently, for people who use Fannie Mae to buy a home and only pay 5% down, their private mortgage insurance coverage percentage is 35%.
 However, with the HomeReady® program, the coverage drops to 25%.
 This can save the borrowers quite a bit of money with lower mortgage insurance monthly payments.

-Another bonus of the HomeReady® program is that the mortgage insurance requirement will automatically stop once the balance of the loan has reached 78% of the home’s value.
+The mortgage insurance requirement will automatically stop once the balance of the loan has reached 78% of the home’s value.

 HomeReady® is Designed for Lower to Moderate-Income Borrowers